 Some simple home hygiene tips are:

 Brushing your pet’s teeth as little as 3 times a week can cut down on 50-60% of tartar build-up.

-Dental products specifically designed for pets, including Oravet treats, t/d treats, or CET rinses can help protect gums and lessen tartar.
+Dental products specifically designed for pets help protect gums and lessen tartar.
+We believe the most effective products include Oravet treats, t/d treats, Oral wipes, or CET rinses.
 The Veterinary Oral Health Council has developed a list of products that have met pre-set standards of plaque and tartar reduction in dogs and cats.
 For a full list of the products, visit the Veterinary Oral Health Council

 Dry pet food is better for teeth than canned food; it causes abrasion to tooth surfaces when chewed, helping remove tartar build-up.